Album & Downloads Reviews

 The Psychedelic Manifesto - Lysergic Sushi

-ANOTHER stunning release from Edinburgh electro label Alex Tronic Records.
-London-based Chris Garland and Rene Steuns kick off with Forever, an instant club classic.
-It begins with singer Ilona singing a very choral sounding “free” before a trance bass kicks intakes you off to a blissed out state.
-A top tune that would work in clubs around the world from Ibiza to Scotland the duo must think highly of it as there are two mixes of it at the end of the album.
-An ambient mix and a wonderful churning Acid House 808 remix.
 Second track on the album does what it says on the tin.
 Higher has a perky beat which will keep the knees up, epic guitars and Chris’ otherworldly vocals.
 Shake Your Mind is faster and dirtier mixing Eastern vocals with knife sharp synth hits.
 Giorgio is more trance while Time veers to Erasure bouncy Europop.
 Perfectlight adds some Kraftwerk work while Timeslip is an ambient episode of Space 1999.
-A trip in more ways than one.
+A trip in more ways than one.The album is out now.

 If Martin Hannett had lived to see 2009, I’m sure he’d have loved to produce an album like Robo_Ghost.
 As it happens, Keser have done a pretty good job without him.
 The dub-eyed urban soundscapes that Hannett unleashed with Joy Division’s Unknown Pleasures are translated in the modern vernacular; on 3 Point Play (Set Piece), robotic beats are pumped out of drum machines rather than kits, whilst blasts of white noise replace boxy punk power chords.
-Amongst this post-rock ambience, however, there’s a track with enough pop appeal that it seems oddly bereft of a lead vocal: the deceivingly daft-titled Acts of Dog.
-Starting out like an early U2 ballad, the song is soon blitzed by a bombing raid of dangerously dirgy guitars before succumbing to a blissful fadeout.
-It's a collection so image-laden that it dares you to write a dystopian movie screenplay, just so it can provide the soundtrack.
-[Joe Barton]
+Amongst this post-rock ambience, however, there’s a track with enough pop appeal hat it seems oddly bereft of a lead vocal: the deceivingly daft-titled Acts of Dog.

-Marvin Wilson Our Time Will Come ATRCD116- Release Date Friday September 11th /09
+Marvin Wilson Our Time Will Come ATRCD116

-The third album released by Marvin and again released on Edinburgh`s electronica label Alex Tronic Records
+The third album released by Marvin and again released on Edinburgh`s electronica label Alex Tronic Records.

-Connecting Stars slaps your face like a laser fish .
+Connecting Stars slaps your face like a laser fish.
 Top Stuff.

 Rick Fulton -The Daily Record